 Ed Gein was extremely close with his strict and slightly domineering mother.
 When she died, he took on a life of crime, exhuming corpses from graveyards and turning them into trophies by using their skin and bones.
 He even fashioned himself a “woman suit” made of skin.
 He eventually confessed to murdering two women: Mary Hogan, a tavern owner, on December 8th, 1954, and Bernice Worden, a hardware store owner, on November 16th, 1957.
 Gein was confined to a mental health facility when he was deemed unfit for trial.
 After his release, he was tried in 1968 for Worden’s murder.
 He spent life imprisonment at a mental hospital.

-Ed Gein influenced several fictional killer characters such as Norman Bates (Psycho and sequels), Leatherface (The Texas Chain Saw Massacre), Buffalo Bill (The Silence of the Lambs), Ezra Cobb (Deranged), Bloody Face (American Horror Story Season 2), and Eddie Gluskin (Outlast).
+Ed Gein influenced several fictional killer characters such as Norman Bates (Psycho and sequels), Leatherface (The Texas Chain Saw Massacre), Buffalo Bill (The Silence of the Lambs), Ezra Cobb (Deranged), Bloody Face (American Horror Story: Asylum), and Eddie Gluskin (Outlast).

 Henry Lee Lucas

 Henry Lee Lucas confessed to hundreds of murders that had been previously unsolved.
 Even despite his confessions, he was convicted of the murder of eleven people, sentencing him to death (which was later commuted to life in prison in 1998).
 However, it is widely believed that Lucas falsely confessed, as the logistics of the confessions seemed highly improbable, though law enforcement believes that Lucas had knowledge of the unsolved crimes that only the killer could have known.
 Henry Lee Lucas died in prison on March 13th, 2001.